ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 In this case, the F5 BIG-IP installation might fail, unless at least one ESXi server is added to the environment and vShpere HA failover reservations are updated appropriately to ensure that there are enough resources for two BIG-IP VE VMs.
 If additional resources are needed to run the F5 BIG-IP service, you can add more ESXi servers before installing F5 BIG-IP.

-## Considerations when you remove F5 BIG-IP
+## Considerations when you delete F5 BIG-IP
 {: #f5_considerations-remove}

-Before you remove the F5 BIG-IP service, ensure that the existing BIG-IP VE configuration is removed correctly.
+Before you delete the F5 BIG-IP service, ensure that the existing BIG-IP VE configuration is removed correctly.
 Specifically, network traffic must be routed around BIG-IP VE instead of through BIG-IP VE.
 Otherwise, the existing data traffic from your environment might be impacted.

 ## Related links
 {: #f5_considerations-related}